annapods/podfic_poster2/README.md

 ## Technologies used

 - Gtk for the GUI
-- SQL for the database
+- SQLite for the database
 - Python for everything else

 ## Current process and automation levels